dc5trust/Words-digest/README.md

 # Words-digest
-A web application design to improve vocabulary at all levels.
-Users can save desired words and practice learning the meaning of saved words.
+<bold>A web application design to improve vocabulary at all levels.
+Users can save desired words and practice learning the meaning of saved words.</body>

 Tools Used:
 <ul>